On additive convolution sum of arithmetic functions and related questions: Introduction

 In this article, we particularly consider the last formula \eqref{add-divisor-1} and derive an extension.
 Note that, except perhaps one summand of $\sum_{n < N} d(n) d(N-n)$ in the middle (which has insignificant contribution), all the summands appear twice and due to the palindromic nature of the sum, the asymptotic formula \eqref{add-divisor-1} is equivalent to

 for $N \to \infty$.
-Taking motivation from our earlier discussions, we find that it is interesting to consider the sub-sum $\sum_{n \le M} d(n) d(N-n)$ for an integer $M \le N$.
-One may tend to expect the contribution of the sub-sum to be $M/N$ times that of the complete sum.
-However, in addition we will also get an appropriate change in the logarithmic factor in the main term.
+Taking motivation from our earlier discussions, we find it interesting to consider the sub-sum $\sum_{n \le M} d(n) d(N-n)$ for an integer $M \le N$.
+It might be natural to expect the contribution of the sub-sum to be $M/N$ times that of the complete sum.
+In addition, we also get an appropriate change in the logarithmic factor in the main term, but more importantly, we need to choose the range of $M$ carefully.